blacklightpy/vaultofknowledge/README.md

 The title for this site was inspired by a location in the game Sky: Children of The Light with the same name.

 Surely, it doesn't have everything, but it can serve as a map for connecting information.
-I also continuously re-organize the structures so the heirarchies can change.
+I also continuously re-organize the structures so the hierarchies can change.

 You can visit it at https://blacklightpy.github.io/vaultofknowledge
 ## Thanks to the Heroes